The Ultimate Guide to Google Performance Max Campaigns [2025]

 Google Network’s channels | Google

-Performance Max optimizes your ads
+Performance Max ads get optimized automatically

 Below you can see what a Performance Max ad looks like on Display, Search and Gmail.
 It differs a lot.